Updated 03 January 2023

-A lot of people think they have an anger problem.
+A lot of people tend to think they have an anger problem.
 Or at least people around them do.
 If you were drawn to the title of this blog, it is likely you are in either category.

-We see the problem as feeling too much anger, too often, or for the wrong reasons.
+We often see the problem as feeling too much anger, too often, or for the wrong reasons.
 So we think that we need to control our anger.

 (It can, however be exhausting if we feel it much of the time.
 If we belong to a marginalised or oppressed group, we will be angry a lot more of the time than people with privileged group memberships.
 This can also lead to us being seen as “angry people”.)

 In my clinical practice I pay careful, moment to moment attention to my clients’ physiological experience.
 I believe it is anxiety or anger mixed with anxiety which are the problem.